wylieglover/decentralized-ai-training-platform/README.md

-# Decentralized Ai Training Platform
+# Decentralized AI Training Platform
 A blockchain-based decentralized platform for training and sharing AI models, enabling users to contribute and access GPU resources through a peer-to-peer network with a credit system.

 ## Contributing